MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-pssoe-out-of-box.md

 - A minimum requirement of macOS 13 Ventura
 - [Microsoft Intune Company Portal](/mem/intune/apps/apps-company-portal-macos) <!--TODO: version-->
 - A Mac device enrolled in mobile device management (MDM) with Microsoft Intune
-- [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended): The user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) to complete device registration.
+- [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended): The user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) on their mobile device to complete device registration.

 ## Set up your macOS device